metricly/metricly-docs/content/right-sizing/_index.md

 ## About Right Sizing

 Right Sizing is the practice of finding the perfect balance between cost efficiency and stability for each of your resources.
-Metricly provides several tools that help you understand the current performance of your workloads and their true needs—both now and in the future.
+CloudWisdom provides several tools that help you understand the current performance of your workloads and their true needs—both now and in the future.